Shrey-Raj/Radiant-Riches-LLC/README.md

-# Radiant Riches LLC Project
+# Radiant Riches LLC Project 🚀

 ## Project Overview

-Describe the purpose and scope of your project.
-Highlight the key features and functionalities.
+This project involves the development of a single page (landing page) website , as per the given Figma Design

 ## Technologies Used